CVSA International Roadcheck 2021

 - Have your documents prepared.
 Ensure your documents are in order ahead of time, including valid drivers licenses, Medical Examiner’s Certificate, Skill Performance Evaluation Certificate (if applicable), driver’s record of duty status, hours of service log, and prior vehicle inspection report(s) (if applicable).
 Check out the CVSA’s inspection procedure sheet for additional information on the documents and steps to take to ensure your drivers and trucks are ready for the road.

-Don’t forget to read the CVSA 2021 Flyer that dives deep into the 2021 areas of focus to ensure you and your drivers are prepared to hit the road.
 To all the drivers on the road safely keeping our country moving, we say thank you!

 If you are a carrier who is already signed up with Convoy, click here to find your next load.